EuHEA: PhD student-supervisor and early career researcher online workshop

 Registration will be open soon.

-On behalf of the European Health Economics Association, it is our great pleasure to welcome you to the 1st EuHEA PhD Student-Supervisor and Early Career Researcher Conference online workshop, taking place on September 3nd and 4th, 2020, hosted by Erasmus University Rotterdam.
+On behalf of the European Health Economics Association it is our great pleasure to welcome you to the 8th EuHEA PhD Student-Supervisor and Early Career Researcher Conference, taking place between the 1st and 3rd of September 2021, organised by Erasmus University Rotterdam, the Netherlands.

-Due to the COVID-19 epidemic, we unfortunately had to postpone the 7th in-person EuHEA PhD student-supervisor conference.
-To ensure that PhD students and young researchers in the field of health economics can present their on-going research and receive critical feedback from experienced health economists and peers with expertise in their field of study, we have decided to organize instead an online workshop.
-Each paper presentation will be followed by an at-length discussion from an experienced economist and discussed with the (online) audience.
-The conference provides an excellent platform to advance on-going research, network with peers, and gain new insights and collaborations with other researchers who are interested in the same field.
+The conference presents a valuable opportunity for PhD students and young researchers in the field of health economics to present their on-going research and receive important feedback from experienced colleagues with expertise in their field of study.
+It provides an excellent platform to advance on-going research, (online and hopefully in-person) networking with peers, and gain new insights and collaborations with other researchers who are interested in the same field.

 We are currently working on defining the best suited format for this online workshop.
 We are aiming at having each paper presented by her/his author and discussed by a senior researcher (like in a regular EuHEA PhD / supervisor conference), as well as some time dedicated to questions and discussion with the – online – audience.

 We are gathering ideas to make the workshop as interactive as possible while acknowledging the technical constraints.
 Many of you are now attending online seminars, so if you have any tips/good practices regarding online scientific events, please share them by sending us an email!

 A full hour session is scheduled for each accepted paper:

 - 15 minute discussion by another student’s supervisor

 - 20 minutes for questions and general discussion